 THE THEORY TEST

-This is now a two-part test and both parts must be passed at one sitting to gain a certificate.
+This is now a two-part test and both parts must be passed in one sitting before you can book a practical test.

 Part One